dborgis/mdft-dev_general/README.md

 * `Rc` please ignore this parameter this should be fixed as fast as possible by Guillaume et Maximilien

 ### solute.in
+The program will automatically take the first solute in solute.in to be the solute you use in your computation